 Bicycle Sharing Service

 Bicycle sharing service is also a new service in which bicycle are made available for shared use to individuals who do not own a bicycle.
-Generally, bicycle sharing service is run by government agencies.
+Generally, bicycle sharing service is organized by a local government agency but may be operated privately.

-The procedure of this service is similar to the car sharing service, but the different type of services such as healthcare service can be combined.
+The procedure of this service is similar to the car sharing service, but different type of services such as healthcare service can be combined.

 6.12.2 Source